1036225283/face_alignment/README.md

 #### dataset
 I trained the model(data/face_align_hard.pt) on helen dataset:
 [helen dataset](http://www.ifp.illinois.edu/~vuongle2/helen/)
-so: if you want train on helen datset, please download the helen dataset
+if you want to train your own model on helen datset, please download the helen dataset
-and change you own helen's path in Config.py
+and change you own helen dataset's path in Config.py.
+so:
 * you need download annatations and Train/Test images.
 * write all train/test images file name to train.txt/test.txt file:
 ***cd Train***